-The Dental Fee Schedule's dollar amount is the maximum reimbursement by the Plan for the specified Dental services listed in provisions F. - Basic Plan Dental Fee Schedule and G. - Select Plan Dental Fee Schedule of this Section.
+Dental claims are reimbursed based on a fixed dental fee schedule dollar amount.
+The fee schedule's fixed dollar amount is the maximum reimbursement paid by the Plan for the specified covered procedure code listed in provisions F. - Basic Plan Dental Fee Schedule and G. - Select Plan Dental Fee Schedule of this Section, regardless of provider network.
+Covered Dental Plan participants are responsible for the difference (if any) between the provider's billed charge and the fee schedule's maximum reimbursement amount.